brainfucksec/brainfucksec.github.io/_posts/2021-10-03-hardening-firefox-2021.md

     To enable this feature go to `Edit -> Settings -> Privacy & Security -> HTTPS-Only Mode` then select `Enable HTTPS-Only Mode in all windows`

 ## Disabled Options

 Compared to other similar configurations such as [pyllyukko](https://github.com/pyllyukko/user.js)  or [arkenfox](https://github.com/arkenfox/user.js) user.js, there are several options disabled, some of these are commented in the various sections of the [user.js](#user.js) file.

+These are the options you can activate for greater protection, but they disable some basic functionality like audio/video libraries or other things you need, so be careful.

 ## user.js